It is an antacid that neutralizes and reduces acidity and indigestion by relieving stomach acid.

-- 1 hour after meals: up to 3 hours on an empty stomach.
+- One hour after meals: up to 3 hours on an empty stomach.

-Aluminum oxide: the absorbed “AL” ions are eliminated in the urine (0.1-0.5 mg Al in aluminum-containing antacid is absorbed from the standard daily doses of antacid), Al salts insoluble or poorly absorbed in the intestines are they excrete in the stool.
+Aluminum oxide: the absorbed “AL” ions are eliminated in the urine (0.1-0.5 mg Al in aluminum-containing antacid is absorbed from the standard daily doses of antacid); Al salts are insoluble or poorly absorbed in the intestines are they excrete in the stool.

 Magnesium oxide: absorbed Mg ions (up to 30%) are eliminated in the urine, and the unabsorbed drug is excreted in the stool.